jlmann-web-1/sporclone/INSTRUCTIONS.md

 27. It is not required, but you may optionally write include custom CSS in the style tags located in the head of the games HTML file.
 This space is provided because there may be instances where additional CSS may be helpful because of varying table layout among games.
 (Don’t modify main.css as it contains CSS which applies to all games.)

-It is okay to move on even if you aren't able to complete steps 25-27.
+It is okay to move on even if you aren't able to complete all steps in this section.
 Just undo anything you tried so that the game back to a playable state before you do move on.
-If you do figure out how to get these items complete, then the extra games you make will all still work.
+If you do figure out how to get these items complete later, then the extra games you will have made will all still work.